Rethinking Backdoor Detection Evaluation for Language Models: Ethics Statement

 \section{Ethics Statement}

 In this paper, we propose an adversarial evaluation protocol to audit the robustness of backdoor detectors against various training intensities in the backdoor planting process.
 Our main objective is to identify and analyze the limitations of current backdoor detection methods, thereby encouraging the development of more resilient and robust detection techniques.
-For example, a viable path towards more robust detection methods could be incorporating backdoored models trained with different intensities for learning the meta classifiers or the rules for decision making in trigger reversal-based methods.

 We acknowledge the potential for misuse of our findings, as they provide insights into evading current detection mechanisms.
 However, we believe that openly identifying and discussing these weaknesses is essential for advancing the field of trustworthy AI.
 Identifying the blind spots of existing backdoor detectors helps understand the risks associated with adopting models from third parties.
 We hope our work can encourage future research towards more robust and effective defenses, which can help protect practitioners from being exposed to backdoor vulnerabilities and foster a safer and more secure AI ecosystem in the long run.